dmwm/CMSKubernetes/kubernetes/README.md

 kubectl label node $kubehost role=ingress

 # check node(s) with our label
-kubectl get no -l role=ingress
+kubectl get node -l role=ingress
 # it should print something like this
 NAME                              STATUS    AGE
 myclusrer-lsdjflksdjfl-minion-0   Ready     23h

 # check that ingress traefik is running
-kubectl -n kube-system get po | grep traefik
+kubectl -n kube-system get pod | grep traefik
 # it should print something like this:
 ingress-traefik-lkjsdl                   1/1       Running   0          1h

+# if necessary we can delete it in order for it be restarted
+kubectl delete pod ingress-traefik-lkjsdl -n kube-system

 # deploy ingress resource
 kubectl apply -f ing.yaml